shubham-jain05/Country-List-With-Flag-Image-And-Dial-Code-Json/README.md

 # Country List
-This is an alphabetically ordered list of the 240 countries of the world  which include country  Name , Dial Code, Flag, Unicode, Emoji eyc.
+This is an alphabetically ordered list of the 240 countries of the world  which include country  Name , Dial Code, Flag Image CDN, Unicode, Emoji etc.